camillegonzales/othello-game/README.md

 # Othello (Reversi) Game

 Python backend for Othello, a two-player strategy board game.
+This code serves as a demonstration of my proficiency in Object-Oriented Programming (OOP) principles and my understanding of fundamental computer science concepts.

 ## Objective:
 The goal of Othello is to have the most discs of your color on the board when the game is over.